96boards/website/openhours/README.md

 <a href="https://www.youtube.com/c/96Boards/" class="btn blog-read-more-btn center-block">Visit YouTube</a>
 <a href="https://calendar.google.com/event?action=TEMPLATE&tmeid=MWJjMGc3ZXMwYmh1NGFvMWhzNjJraGg5ZWdfMjAxOTA0MjVUMTYwMDAwWiByb2JlcnQud29sZmZAbGluYXJvLm9yZw&tmsrc=robert.wolff%40linaro.org">Add to you Calendar</a>

-**Secure Firmware with David Brown of Linaro!**

-David Brown is a Senior Engineer at Linaro who has been working on ARM Linux since about 2007, as well as general Linux and other kernels for many years before that.
-He also enjoys learning and working with new programming languages.

-With decades of experience, David is the perfect person to tackle the complex and technical topic that is "Secure Firmware".
-In this week's episode of OpenHours, we will get a general overview of trusted firmware, discuss the differences between Cortex A and M, and review both setups!

-- A setup: boot, TF-A, OP-TEE and Linux
-- M setup: mcuboot, TF-M, and work in progress
+**QnA And Demos with the 96Boards Team | Episode 145**

+This week the 96Boards team is open to a few rounds of QnAs, updates on what we've been up to and we'll throw in a few demos while we are at it.

 Of course, the call is open for anyone who would like to join us for a fun hour of tech talk and 96Boards!

-Bring you coffee and/or beer (water or juice :-P) and tune in at our regular time of 4:00p UTC on Thursday!
+Bring you burning questions & coffee and/or beer (water or juice :-P) and tune in at our regular time of 4:00p UTC on Thursday!
 See you there.

 ### What is 96Boards OpenHours?